stylus/stylus/docs/operators.md

     lookup('light-' + name)
     // => #80e2e9

-## Range

- Both the inclusive (`..`) and exclusive (`...`) range operators are provided, expanding to expressions:

-     1..5
-     // => 1 2 3 4 5

-     1...5
-     // => 1 2 3 4

 ## Ternary

-The ternary operator works as you would expect in most languages, being the only operator with three operands, the _condition_ expression, the _truth_ expression and the _false_ expression.
+The ternary operator works as we would expect in most languages, being the only operator with three operands, the _condition_ expression, the _truth_ expression and the _false_ expression.

     num = 15
     num ? unit(num, 'px') : 20px